 as its name suggests white gold is not yellow

 but appears a silvery colour.
 The addition of platinum and/or palladium makes this alloy of gold hard and scratch

 Pure gold is referred to as 24 carat gold, 18 carat gold is 75% gold with other metals mixed in, commonly copper and zinc are used.
 18 carat gold is much harder than 24 carat gold and is suitable for use in rings, necklaces and other items of jewellery.
 12 carat gold is 50% gold and 9 carat gold is 37.5% gold.
 9 carat gold is commonly used in jewellery, but is not as hard as 18 carat gold or as resistant to corrosion and discolouration but it is less expensive since it contains less gold and more copper and zinc.

-If the added atom is much smaller than the existing metal atoms then it will fit into the gaps between the metal atoms, this is called an interstitial alloy.
-These small atoms can bond to the metal atoms and prevent them from moving.
+If the added atom is much smaller than the existing metal ions in the lattice then it will fit into the gaps between the metal ions, this is called an interstitial alloy.
+These small atoms, such as carbon and boron can bond to the metal ions in the lattice and prevent them from moving as freely.
 This will result in a much stronger alloy but one which is much less ductile.
 Steel is an interstitial alloy, it consists of iron with a small amount of carbon added.
-Steel can be turned into stainless steel by the addition of chromium, this will result in an substitutional/interstitial alloy, where the chromium atoms will substitute for iron atoms in the structure and the carbon will fit into the gaps between the atoms.
+Steel can be turned into stainless steel by the addition of chromium, this will result in an substitutional/interstitial alloy, where the chromium atoms will substitute for iron atoms in the structure and the carbon will fit into the gaps between the metal ions.
 The addition of the metal chromium increases the strength and corrosion resistance of the alloy.

 Everyone has probably heard a brass band or an orchestra with its brass section playing.

 of copper and zinc, it is a subsitutional alloy.
 Brass has many common uses which take advantage of its properties of